-The Incident Tactical Dispatcher (INTD) will monitor VCALL10 and UCALL40D and 8CALL90D when the disaster scene is established.
+The Radio Operator (RADO) will monitor VCALL10, UCALL40D and 8CALL90D when the disaster scene is established.

-- 1. VCALL10 is the primary VHF calling channel and UCALL40D is the primary UHF calling channel.
+- VCALL10 is the primary VHF calling channel and UCALL40D is the primary UHF calling channel.
 Use of 8CALL90D may also be used.
 These channels will be used for checking in when units first arrive on the scene. - 2.
-Individual units or functions may be assigned another working channel upon check in by the on scene commander, his designee or the COML. - 3.
-Requests for establishment or disestablishment of cross connection for radio frequencies should be made through the on scene commander, his designee or the COML. - 4.
-An announcement will be made on all of the applicable frequencies when a patch is made or broken. - 5.
+Individual units or functions may be assigned another working channel upon check in by the on-scene commander, his/her designee or the COML. - 3.
+Requests for establishment or disestablishment of cross connection for radio frequencies should be made through the on-scene commander, his/her designee or the COML. - 4.
+An announcement will be made on all applicable frequencies when a patch is made or broken. - 5.
 Interference and operational issues will be handled on a case by case basis.